Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 2. Add ESP32 board support
 3. Install some libraries (GxEPD2, ArduinoJson, XPowersLib, QRCode)
 4. Set the right board settings (see below - this part matters!)
-5. Upload `IBIS_V31.ino` to your board
+5. Upload `IBIS_V40.1.ino` to your board
-6. Open `Ibis.exe`, connect, enter WiFi + Strava credentials
+6. Copy/Paste in some code to import your wifi, strava, and goal settings.
 7. Done.
-Go for a run.
+Go for a ride.

 ---